gsidhu/buzee-tauri/logbook.md

 - Figure out how to pass types to tauri commands.
 - Add search suggestions.
 - Let front end know when app is not in focus so that it can change CSS.
+- Optimise file indexing.
+Check why it seems to be stuck sometimes.
+Also check why the kill switch doesn't work sometimes.

 ### Front-end
 - Connect loading spinners during onboarding, sync and search to the backend.